DIPlib/diplib/README.md

   Copyright 1995-2017 Jean-loup Gailly and Mark Adler
   MIT-style license

+- *FFTW3* (as installed on your system, not used by default)
+  Copyright (c) 2003, 2007-14 Matteo Frigo
+  Copyright (c) 2003, 2007-14 Massachusetts Institute of Technology
+  GNU General Public License, Version 2 (not compatible with the Apache License)

 *DIPviewer* links agains the following libraries:

 - *FreeGLUT* (as installed on your system, alternative to *GLFW*)